-In order to determine the aggregate reserve net of reinsurance ceded, accumulated deficiencies, scenario greatest present values and the resulting CTE amount shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within the projections.
+In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves and the resulting stochastic reserve shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
 This involves including, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries, where both premiums and recoveries are determined by recognizing any limitations in the reinsurance treaties, such as caps on recoveries or floors on premiums.

-In order to determine the CTE amount prior to reinsurance ceded, accumulated deficiencies, scenario greatest present values and the resulting CTE amount shall be determined ignoring the effects of reinsurance within the projections.
-One acceptable approach involves a projection based on the same starting asset amount as for the aggregate reserve net of reinsurance and by ignoring, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries in the projections.
+In order to determine the stochastic reserve pre-reinsurance ceded, accumulated deficiencies, scenario reserves and the resulting stochastic reserve shall be determined ignoring the effects of reinsurance ceded within the projections.
+One acceptable approach involves a projection based on the same starting asset amount as for the aggregate reserve post-reinsurance ceded and by ignoring, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries in the projections.

-3. CTE Amount Determined using the Alternative Methodology
+3. Reserve Determined using the Alternative Methodology

-If a company chooses to use the Alternative Methodology, as allowed in Section 2.E, it is important to note that the methodology produces reserves on a prior to reinsurance ceded basis.
-Therefore, where reinsurance is ceded, the Alternative Methodology must be modified to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties in the determination of the aggregate reserve net of reinsurance.
-In addition, the Alternative Methodology, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of these requirements to determine the Aggregate Reserve prior to reinsurance.
+If a company chooses to use the Alternative Methodology, as allowed in Section 3.E, it is important to note that the methodology produces reserves on a pre-reinsurance ceded basis.
+Therefore, where reinsurance is ceded, the Alternative Methodology must be modified to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties in the determination of the aggregate reserve post-reinsurance ceded.
+In addition, the Alternative Methodology, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of these requirements to determine the aggregate reserve pre-reinsurance ceded.

-4. Standard Scenario Amount
+4. Additional Standard Projection Amount

-Where reinsurance is ceded, the standard scenario amount shall be calculated as described in Section 5 to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties.
-If it is necessary, the standard scenario amount shall be calculated prior to reinsurance ceded using the methods described in Section 5, but ignoring the effects of the reinsurance ceded.
+Where reinsurance is ceded, the additional standard projection amount shall be calculated as described in Section 6 to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties.
+The additional standard projection amount shall also be calculated pre-reinsurance ceded using the methods described in Section 6, but ignoring the effects of the reinsurance ceded.